-All the Stewart Investors' investment strategies strive to integrate environmental, social and governance (ESG) considerations into every investment decision.
-Our Sustainable Funds Group takes this one step further by focusing on longterm sustainable development as a key driver of the investment process.
+All the Stewart Investors' investment strategies integrate environmental, social and governance (ESG) risks into every investment decision.
+Our Sustainable Funds Group takes this one step further by focusing on long-term sustainable development as a key driver of the investment process.
 We manage investment strategies for clients through pooled funds, client mandates and a UK-listed investment trust.